- Military Life Cycle

 - Casketing and inurning

-- Burial in a Department of Veterans Affairs- or Department of Defense-administered national cemetery, military service-administered cemetery, state or private cemetery
+- Interment in a Department of Veterans Affairs- or DOD-administered national cemetery, military service-administered cemetery, state or private cemetery

-- Decisions relating to funerals and burials are the responsibility of the person authorized to direct disposition, or PADD, of human remains.
+- Decisions relating to funerals and interments of the decedent remains are the responsibility of the PADD.

 - All service members are required to name a PADD on their DD Form 93.
 According to federal law, a PADD is the person identified by the decedent on the DD Form 93, regardless of the relationship of the designee to the decedent.
 Married service members are not required to name their spouse as the PADD.